Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 This design follows SAI conceptual model described in https://github.com/opencomputeproject/SAI/blob/master/doc/ARS/Adaptive-Routing-and-Switching.md.

-The diagram illustrates a Conceptual Packet Flow, where macro flows are collections of multiple micro flows that share the same routing destination.
+The diagram illustrates a Conceptual Packet Flow, where macro flows are collections of multiple micro flows.
 Micro flows, identified by a 5-tuple (source IP, destination IP, protocol, source port, destination port), are hashed, and if several micro flows hash to the same bucket, they are grouped into a macro flow.
 These flows are further segmented into flow-lets based on idle time thresholds between packets.
 A Macro Flow Table maps these flows to next-hop destinations and tracks their status (e.g., "active" or "expired").
 Using Adaptive Routing within an ECMP group, the system dynamically assigns traffic based on link quality metrics like latency and packet loss.

 __Figure 1: ARS Packet Flow__
 ![ARS flow](images/ARSPacketFlow.png "Figure 1: ARS Packet Flow")